 - 2018 – Year 35 of the Arts Whistler Holiday Market sets attendance records of 10,000+, making it one of the largest artisan events in BC

 - 2020 – Arts Whistler launches on-line creative resource portal, live music streaming concerts and extensive video production – all precipitated by COVID-19 pandemic, resulting in more diverse programming.

 Our Home – The Maury Young Arts Centre

 Maurice “Maury” Young was an avid sailor, skier, and philanthropist who had a big impact on the Whistler community.
-The Young family believed in Whistler’s future from the early days of the area’s ski development, and Maury began serving as the chair of the Whistler Mountain Ski Corporation in 1988, a position he held for nine years.
+The Young family believed in Whistler’s future from the early days of the area’s ski development, and Maury became the chair of the Whistler Mountain Ski Corporation in 1988, a position he held for nine years.

-To honour Maury when he passed in 1999 the Young family donated two million dollars to help make the building of the Arts Centre possible.
+To honour Maury when he passed in 1999 the Young family donated two million dollars to help make the building of Millennium Place (now the Arts Centre) possible.
 They knew that Maury would be proud to have his name attached to a figurative and literal stage, for residents and visitors alike, to interact and share their passions and life experiences.